How to Unlock Customer Insight and Value with Third-Party Data

-The insights you drew from Experian Mosaic may have helped you kick off your high-powered acquisition, retention, and growth strategies, but gaining insight isn’t a one-and-done endeavour.
+The insights you drew from Experian Mosaic may have helped you kick off your high-powered acquisition, retention, and growth strategies, but gaining insight isn’t a one-and-done endeavor.

-By using a CDP to effectively match, manage, and analyse this customer data, you can take a test-learn-adapt approach to your customer engagement strategies for exponential business growth.
+By using a CDP to effectively match, manage, and analyze this customer data, you can take a test-learn-adapt approach to your customer engagement strategies for exponential business growth.

 Know your customers to grow your business

 Empathy is the foundation for all great human connections, and the connection between your brand and your individual customers is no exception.
 With a deep understanding of who your customers are and what makes them tick, you can begin to offer them the experiences they deserve—from the first touch by marketing to many repeat purchases later.

 But remember: Data is only as valuable as the actionable insights you take from it.
 If your team doesn’t have the tools, resources, or expertise on-hand to leverage Experian Mosaic effectively, then you’ll struggle to achieve a meaningful return on your investment.

 Lexer can help you unify, transform, and cleanse your existing customer data and then enrich it with Experian Retail, Mosaic, and ConsumerView.
 Our support team acts as a strategic consulting partner to help you develop holistic, easy-to-understand customer profiles; draw actionable insights based on proven predictive models; and activate targeted campaigns across all of your retail platforms.
 With marketer-friendly tools powered by enterprise-level data, you’ll achieve rapid and profitable growth.